checkly/terraform-provider-checkly/docs/resources/check.md

 * `double_check` (Optional) Setting this to "true" will trigger a retry when a check fails from the failing region and another, randomly selected region before marking the check as failed.
 Possible values `true`, and `false`.
 * `ssl_check` (Optional) Determines if the SSL certificate should be validated for expiry.
 Possible values `true`, and `false`.
 * `should_fail` (Optional) Allows to invert the behaviour of when a check is considered to fail.
 Allows for validating error status like 404.
 Possible values `true`, and `false`.
-* `locations` (Required) An array of one or more data center locations where to run the this check.
+* `locations` (Optional) An array of one or more data center locations where to run the this check.
+Defaults to["us-east-1"].
 * `script` (Optional) A valid piece of Node.js javascript code describing a browser interaction with the Puppeteer framework or a terraform reference to an external javascript file.
 * `environment_variables` (Optional) Key/value pairs for setting environment variables during check execution.
 These are only relevant for Browser checks.
 Use global environment variables whenever possible.
 * `Tags` (Optional) A list of Tags for organizing and filtering checks.